What You Need to Know About Renting Boom Trucks

 - Utility companies.
 Everyone has probably seen the utility company out in their boom trucks servicing power lines after storms and high winds.

 - HVAC companies.
 Boom trucks are commonly used for lifting massive heating and cooling units to the roof of buildings or lifting technicians to service HVAC units in otherwise hard-to-reach locations.

 What Aren’t Boom Trucks Suitable For?

-Boom trucks are typically only suitable for use on even, stable surfaces such as pavement or hard-packed dirt.
+Boom trucks are typically only suitable for use on more even, stable surfaces such as pavement or hard-packed dirt.
 If a job requires the crane operate in rugged conditions or on uneven, steep surfaces, all-terrain or rough terrain cranes would be the safer, more effective choice.